DraftTek Terminology and Definitions

 WRF - The F was originally for "Feature" when we previously had three Wide Receiver positions in the DRAFTSIM; however, it's now effectively the position for receivers that would predominantly line up at the X or Z positions in an offense.
 In short, it's the receivers that are big enough to handle lining up on the outside, even though they are capable of shifting inside, depending on the team/coach/formation.

-WRS - Some teams may want to draft special-purpose Wide Receivers to complement their existing WR corps.
-Generally, we refer to under-sized prospects who are either super-fast, elusive, or may predominantly line up in the slot, given their skill set (yes we recognize that teams may line up any receiver in the slot at given times).
-These WRS receivers, it is hoped, will create mismatches in opposing defenses, take attention away from the #1 WR and result in improved offensive output for the team.
-We created "WRS" for our DRAFTSIM model so that team analysts can isolate this need, if desired.
-Some players may have the physical attributes of a "special-purpose" receiver, but they end up being a team's #1, a la Steve Smith or Antonio Brown, so it doesn't necessarily mean that because a guy is designated as a WRS that he can't develop into a "Feature" receiver.
+WRS - Some teams draft special-purpose Wide Receivers to complement their existing WR corps.
+The "S" can stand for "Special", "Slight", "Speedy" or "Slot".
+These WRS receivers are intended to improve offensive output for the team by creating mismatches in opposing defenses, and take attention away from the #1 WR.
+Some players may have the physical attributes of a "special-purpose" receiver, but they end up being a team's #1 (Steve Smith and Antonio Brown).
+It doesn't necessarily mean that because a player is designated as a WRS that he can't develop into a "Feature" receiver.
+We created "WRS" for our DRAFTSIM model so that team analysts can isolate this type of WR, if desired.

 RBF - A "Full-Feature" Running Back with a blend of size, speed and power with the durability to handle a primary workload role for the offense.